 Willie B. Hall

 is a native of Jacksonville, Florida where he currently resides and is employed by Duval County Public Schools (DCPS) where he supports the 5000 Role Models of Excellence Project.
-Through Hall's works, he is able to mentor & expose minority males to positive role models and experiences.
-In addition, he is the web administrator for the Family & Community Engagement department of DCPS.
-He is also the Founder & President of Willie B. Hall Incorporated where he is a very sought after freelance photographer, videographer, web designer, writer, and public speaker.
+Through Hall's works, he mentors & exposes minority boys in grades 3-12 to positive role models and experiences.
+Hall is also the Founder & President of Willie B. Hall Incorporated where he is a very sought-after freelance photographer, videographer, web designer, writer, and public speaker.
 Hall has had several of his articles and images published by several premiere publications.
 In addition, he previously served as a Community Columnist for the Florida Times-Union website.
 As a Community Columnists, he was enabled to share his thoughts, opinions, and experiences with the community via his column "The Forum".

 Hall is known for his distinctive voice where he has served as the official announcer for several high school and college athletic and music programs.
 Hall formerly served on the band staff at Andrew Jackson High School in which he played a key role in the reorganization process of the school’s band program in 2006.
 In addition, he worked with the Edward Waters College Band in 2009 & 2010 as an announcer.
 Most recently, Hall served at his alma mater Raines, as the Director of Student Activities where he directed the Royal Pageant and served as the advisor to the Royal Court.
 He worked with a team that produced eight royal pageants at Raines.
 He also served as “The Voice” of the Raines Band Program for ten years.
 One of his fondest memories of his work at Raines is sponsoring the re-chartering of The Rainesmen, a male honors organization that consists of students in grades 10-12.

-He is an active member of Bethel Baptist Institutional Church and he believes the most important thing one can do is to keep your priorities in perspective: Christ, Family, and Community.
+On a personal note, he is an active member of Bethel Baptist Institutional Church, and he believes the most important thing one can do is to keep your priorities in perspective: Christ, Family, and Community.